How to fix my credit? A step by step guide to improve your credit score in 30 days or less.

 Every little point counts!

-Take notes and religiously document your progress.
+Take notes and document your progress.

 Do you have what it takes?

-Comment under this article to show your commitment.
+Comment under this article to get started.

 These are the steps you can take.